 West Virginia Dog Bite Statute

-However, if the dog bites you while it is not running loose, you have the burden of proving that the owner was negligent.
+West Virginia does not apply the one-bite rule to unleashed dogs – but it does to dogs that are under the owner’s control (leashed or in their house, for example).
+If a dog bites you while it is not running loose, you have the burden of proving that the owner was negligent or careless.
 For example, if you can demonstrate that the owner knew the dog was prone to biting, they can be held liable for your injuries.

 Consequences of a Dog Bite